 Andiamo online and surf the web like an Italian.
-Here is a shortlist of some of my favorite websites — including the Matta site of course!
+Here is a short list of some of my favorite websites — including the Matta site!

-Studentessa Matta – Your crazy Language Guide helping you to Elevate your Passion for Italy and Italian!
-Award-winning blog about Italian language and culture.
+Studentessa Matta – Your crazy Language Guide helping you elevate your passion for Italy and Italian!
+Award-winning blog about the Italian language and culture.

 Italian for My Girlfriend.
-This site has hundreds of vocabulary words drawn into images then records to words into video.
+This site has hundreds of vocabulary words drawn into images, then records words into video.